trucomanx/PeakDetector/README.md

     git clone https://github.com/trucomanx/PeakDetector.git

-Add the library to ptython system path.
+Add the library to python system path.

     import sys
     sys.path.append('PeakDetector/src')

-If we have a input vector called `vec_input` then, using the next code, the peaks in the input vector will be returned in the predicted vector `vec_predict`.
+If we have an input vector called `vec_input` then, using the next code, the peaks in the input vector will be returned in the predicted vector `vec_predict`.

     import PeakDetector as pkpet